Taking solar storage to an industrial level

 The goal of total home energy sustainability, however — running your entire home on a battery for hours or days at a time — remains a dream.
 It's neither cheap nor subsidized, as solar energy-equipped homes often are.
 The eco-home industry has won a niche in the marketplace using smart design, sophisticated power use and backup fuel cells, but it still relies on the traditional power grid for some of its power.

 The storage system is charged by one megawatt one thousand watts of Sanyo HIT photovoltaic solar panels, which cover the sides and roofs of the entire plant.
-There are also 24/7 charging stations for Sanyo electric bikes and cellphones as well as a hybrid car charge station.
+There are also 24/7 solar parking lots for Sanyo electric bikes and cellphones as well as a hybrid car charge station.
 The plant's Panasonic-developed LED lights also draw from the park.
 Sanyo says the park will reduce CO2 emissions by 2,480 tonnes per year and plans to incorporate the storage system as backup for the entire plant.

 But what does a setup like this cost and who can afford it?
 Sanyo won't say what its Kasai battery storage component cost but hinted that a typical house energy storage installation would be double the cost of a solar panel home installation.